Supported software will be updated periodically, and is available on all public Sites machines throughout campus.

 (For more information, see Accessibility in Windows 10)

-In Macintosh OS X, go to Apple Menu > System Preferences > Universal Access
+- In Mac OS X, go to Apple Menu > System Preferences > Universal Access

 (For more information, see OS X El Capitan: Use Accessibility Features)

 Smartpens can be a useful notetaking tool.
 They look like a standard pen, and have a built-in digital recorder.
 When notes are written in a compatible notebook, the user can later perform a review by tapping the pen on any section of the note and having the associated audio play back.
 The text and audio can then be archived and even converted to editable text.

 The Computer Showcase carries two models: the Echo and the Livescribe 3.
 The main different between them is that the Echo syncs with a Windows or Mac computer and the Livescribe 3 syncs with an iPhone or Android phone.
 We strongly recommend the Echo over the Livescribe 3, due to its more stable and feature-rich archive software.

 - Download free archive software for Echo pen (Windows or Mac)

 - Download free archive software for Livescribe 3 pen (iOS or Android)

 - Download free 30-day demo of MyScript for Echo pen (converts digital ink into text on a Windows or Mac computer; $20 to purchase)